Aaron Rodgers throws 4 TD passes in his Steelers debut, leads 34-32 comeback win over Jets

 The score came a few plays after Fields ran for 4 yards on third-and-1 from the 14, but Wilson was called for a low block.
 Officials then announced they made a mistake and the penalty was actually on Ramsey — who also wears No. 5 — and it kept the Jets' drive alive.

-Fields became the first player since at least 1948 to throw for 200 or more yards and a TD and run for 50 or more yards and two scores in a season opener.
-He finished 16 of 22 for 218 yards with a TD pass to Wilson.
-Fields also ran for 48 yards on 12 carries.
+Fields finished 16 of 22 for 218 yards with a TD pass to Wilson, and also ran for 48 yards on 12 carries.

+It was also the first time in NFL history that quarterbacks in Week 1 on both sides faced the teams for which they started the season opener the previous year.

+“I think we played well,” Fields said.
+“I think we ran the ball well.
+Our offensive line did a great job.
+We only had one sack and that was in the red zone.
+As a team, we were docile and kind of keeping each other in the fight.”

-The turning point came in the fourth quarter when Rodgers, who was released by the Jets in the offseason, threw his third TD pass when he found a wide-open Warren for a 5-yard score that cut Pittsburgh’s deficit to 26-24.
+The turning point came in the fourth quarter when Rodgers threw his third TD pass, connecting with Warren for a 5-yard score that cut Pittsburgh’s deficit to 26-24.

 The Steelers got the ball right back when Kenneth Gainwell forced Xavier Gipson to fumble the kickoff and Skowronek recovered at the Jets 22 on the game’s first turnover.